 Patti - About.com User

-, which is the space that something takes up (cups, teaspoons, and tablespoons measure volume).
+A teaspoon measures volume, which is the space that something takes up (cups, teaspoons, and tablespoons all measure volume).
 Trying to convert grams to teaspoons is like converting ounces to teaspoons: every ingredient is going to be different, so one converter can't convert everything.

-Look at the difference in mass verse volume on a larger scale.
+Look at the difference in mass verses volume on a larger scale.
 Imagine you have two one-cup measuring cups, a big tub of peanut butter and a bag of powdered sugar sitting on your kitchen counter.
 Fill one cup with peanut butter and the other one with powdered sugar.
-If you pick them up, you'll see that the cup of peanut butter weighs much more than the cup of powdered sugar even though both the peanut butter and powdered sugar take up the same amount of space.
+If you pick them up, you'll see that the cup of peanut butter weighs much more than the cup of powdered sugar even though they both take up the same amount of space.

 An Example: Grams and Teaspoons of Sugar